 Price is Fading as a Reason Not to Buy EVs

 While sticker shock is still the number one reason drivers don’t purchase EVs, the cost of electric vehicles is becoming more of a non-issue every day.
 While drivers have considered EVs cost-prohibitive in the past, their opinions are changing for many reasons.
-Many EV automotive companies are now manufacturing EVs in nearly every price range, including the magic number of under $35,000, which is what most consumers are looking for.
-From the less expensive Nissan Leaf and Chevy Volt in the $25,000 range to the Audi Etron, Jaguar Taycan, and Teslas that range from $35,000 to $150,000, electric vehicles are now everywhere in nearly every price range.
+Many EV automotive companies are now manufacturing EVs in nearly every price range, including the magic number of under $35,000, which is what most consumers request.
+From the less expensive Nissan Leaf and Chevy Volt in the $25,000 range, to the Audi E-tron, Jaguar Taycan, and Teslas that range from $35,000 to $150,000, electric vehicles are now everywhere in nearly every price range.

-The second reason price is becoming less of an obstacle is because drivers are beginning to understand sticker shock isn’t the only factor in deciding the value of a vehicle.
-While across the board, nearly all EVs cost at least $8,000 more than their gas-powered competitors, within a few years, the numbers should look quite different.
+The second reason price is becoming less of an obstacle is that drivers are beginning to understand sticker shock isn’t the only factor in deciding the value of a vehicle.
+While nearly all EVs cost at least $8,000 more than their gas-powered competitors, within a few years, the numbers should look quite different.